 Today, open-source is the norm for nearly all language and cloud tooling at Microsoft.
 The primary driving factor behind this change is the increased focus on the Microsoft Azure cloud platform at Microsoft, with an economic basis in selling services, rather than on selling packaged software and tools.
 C#, .NET and F# tooling accepts contributions and has many contributors.
 Currently hosting over 120,000 packages, with nearly 10 billion package downloads, the NuGet package ecosystem is rapidly growing to be one of the largest and most comprehensive in the world.
-The open source Paket client has been a popular way to access this ecosystem for F# developers81, and the open source FAKE build scripting tool - where the build scripts are written in F# - has been a "gateway drug" for the adoption of the language, allowing its incremental adoption without rewriting the core of the project code.
-82
+The open source "Paket" client has been a popular way to access this ecosystem for F# developers [Forkmann 2019], and the open source FAKE build scripting tool-where the build scripts are written in F#-has been a "gateway drug" for the adoption of the language, allowing its incremental adoption without rewriting the core of the project code [Forkmann and Dittrich 2019].